tier4/pre-commit-hooks-ros/README.md

 ### sort-package-xml

 Sort the dependent packages in [package.xml](https://www.ros.org/reps/rep-0149.html).
-If you want to exclude a tag from sorting, add `<! -- nolint -->` at the beginning of the line.
+If you want to exclude a tag from sorting, add `<! -- no format -->` at the beginning of the line.

 ```xml
 <!-- no format --> <depend>rclcpp</depend>